Rutu136/Comp4050-Project-Management/Project_Charter.markdown

 ## Assumptions

-\[Example: The system is being developed to capture data from public health partners.
-One assumption is that data is entered electronically into the system.\]

 This section identifies the statements believed to be true and from which a conclusion was drawn to define this project charter.